OishikGuha/Dog-Cat-Classifier/README.md

 2. Open your terminal.
 3. Type `streamlit run`

 There you go!
-You can now test the AI with different kinds of images and feel free to check the code :)
+You can now test the AI with different kinds of dog and cat images.
+But some very stretched resolutions may return strange results since the program resizes the given image into a 256x256 resolution for the AI.
+Feel free to fork this repo and mess with the code :)